abainbridge/vs_libc_replacement/README.md

 1. Add this project to your solution.
 2. Link with /NODEFAULTLIB (from the Project Properties, set Linker->Input->Ignore All Default Libraries to Yes).
 3. Set the entry point to "premain" in the linker options (from the Project Properties, set Linker->Advanced->Entry Point).
+4. Enable MASM support in VS. To do this in VS 2013 right click on the project, select "Build Dependencies->Build Customizations".
+Enable masm in the resulting dialog.
+Then right click on each of the .asm files, select Properties, the select Microsoft Macro Assembler as the Item Type.

 This is a work in progress.
 Compared to something like Musl or uCLibc it's just a toy.
 Unfortunately those packages didn't work with Visual Studio last time I checked.